TheresaLui/SelfHelpContent_v2/articles/problemscopingques.devices.iothubs/problemscopingques-disconnect.md

       "useAsAdditionalDetails": true,
       "hints": [
         {
-          "text": "Device logs of errors with latest timestamp (indicate timezone or UTC)" },
+          "text": "Examples of device IDs (ideally 3)" },
         {
-          "text": "Examples of device IDs (ideally 3)" },
+          "text": "Error logs with timestamp (indicate timezone or UTC)" },
         {
           "text": "Any other details"